 Bath Time, Care, & First Aid

 - Bathtub/ mat – Blooming Bath mat has been one of my absolute favorite baby items!

 - nail clippers

 - nasal aspirator – I like the medical-grade ones like the kind they use in a hospital.
 This nasal aspirator is the kind I get and like to use it even for the bigger kids if needed.
 The NoseFrida is another great option.

 We’ve been using the Blooming Bath flower since our second baby and LOVE IT!!
-I personally feel it’s more comfortable to bath the babies in something like this in a sink until they are able to sit up on their own.
+I personally feel it’s more comfortable to bathe the babies in something like this in a sink until they are able to sit up on their own.
 Also, it’s a lot easier to store than a bulky baby bathtub.
 I know that baby towels and baby washcloths are usually on the “must-have for baby” checklist but I don’t think you really need to spend extra money on baby-specific towels.
 I got rid of all our baby towels and washcloths with our last one and I don’t miss them one bit.
 I use normal towels and our normal washcloths when bathing the baby.

 I have also included my minimalist baby must-haves checklist as a free printable for you!!
 Just click the link below…